toomuchdesign/openapi-ts-json-schema/.changeset/sixty-ears-cheat.md

 "openapi-ts-json-schema": patch
 ---

-Convert to JSON schema definitions inlined in other places then components prop
+Convert inlined definitions in other places then components prop